How creativity can help us navigate COVID-19: Lessons from the 19th century

 While Thayer was working to protect the health of his family, his art underwent a shift.

 Early in his career, Thayer mostly painted landscapes and portraits.
-But following the illness of his wife Kate, Thayer turned his own children – Mary, Gerald and Gladys – into the primary subjects of his work.
+But following the illness of his wife Kate, Thayer turned his own children—Mary, Gerald, and Gladys—into the primary subjects of his work.

-In the first of these, “Angel,” he painted his eldest child Mary as a heavenly creature, whose pale, chalky skin – underscored by her white robe and wings – conveys a fragility evoking the effects of tuberculosis.
+In the first of these, Angel, he painted his eldest child Mary as a heavenly creature, whose pale, chalky skin—underscored by her white robe and wings—conveys a fragility evoking the effects of tuberculosis.

 The painting brings together the contradiction of a healthy daughter and sickly mother, collapsing the promise of wholesome youth and the fear of bodily disintegration.